SCIInstitute/PFEIFER/README.md

 ![Pfeifer](DOC/Figures/pfeifer_logo.png)

-#PFIEFER: Preprocessing Framework of Electrograms Intermittently Fiducialized from Experimental Recordings
+# PFEIFER: Preprocessing Framework of Electrograms Intermittently Fiducialized from Experimental Recordings

 PFEIFER is an open source software for processing of cardiac electrogram signals.

-#Installation Instructions
+# Installation Instructions

 ## Requirements
 - CPU: Core Duo or higher, recommended i5 or i7